-If you have reliable customers that pay their invoices by the end of the invoice period – let’s say 60 days – but your business struggles to keep up with other client requests or orders because you lack the cash flow to maintain the smooth operation of your business, then invoice factoring can provide a helping hand.
-Ultimately, invoice factoring can help you to grow, solve cash flow issues and take advantage of new business opportunities.
+If you have reliable customers that pay their invoices by the end of the invoice period – let’s say 60 days – but your business struggles to keep up with other client requests or orders because of lack the cash flow, then invoice factoring can help you to grow, solve cash flow issues and take advantage of new business opportunities.

-However, if you have unreliable clients with poor credit history who consistently fail to pay the invoice amount by the due date then invoice factoring may not be the best option for you as you could face late payment fees from the invoice factoring company.
+However, if you have unreliable clients with poor credit history who consistently fail to pay the invoice amount by the due date then invoice factoring may not be the best option for you.

 - Increase your cash flow quickly, without waiting for customers to pay

 - Reduce administrative pressures on your business due to processing invoices.

 - Help you grow by taking advantage of opportunities as they come, such as a new client or project

 - Reduce the time involved in the cash flow cycle, which can be limiting to small businesses who are unable to wait long periods for payment

 - Offer some protection against no, or delayed, payment, as the invoice becomes the factoring company’s responsibility

 - Remove responsibility, cost and stress of debt collection